-ARTICLE 7: NON-DISCRIMINATION
+ARTICLE 8: NON-DISCRIMINATION

-The Employer and the Union agree to continue their policies of not unlawfully discriminating against any employee because of race, color, religion, sex, sexual orientation, national origin, mental or physical disability, marital status, political affiliation, or Union activity.
+The Employer and the Union agree to continue their policies of not unlawfully discriminating against any employee because of age, sex, marital status, sexual orientation, gender identity, race, color, creed, religion, national origin, association or political affiliation, mental or physical disability, or Union activity.

-Any complaint alleging unlawful discrimination based on race, color, religion, sex, sexual orientation, national origin, mental or physical disability, marital status, or political affiliation that is brought to the Union for processing will be submitted directly to the MERC Affirmative Action Officer either orally or in writing.
-If the complaint is not resolved within ten (10) working days from the date of receipt of the complaint, it may be submitted to the Bureau of Labor and Industries for resolution.
+If an employee complaint alleging unlawful discrimination based on race, color, religion, sex, sexual orientation, gender identity, national origin, mental or physical disability, marital status, or political affiliation is brought to the Union for processing, the Union will refer the employee to the MERC Human Resources Manager and notify the MERC Human Resources Manager of the complaint.